BarbaraGonthier/APS-challenge/README.md

-# Simple MVC
+# APS-Challenge

 ## Description

-This repository is a simple PHP MVC structure from scratch.
+This repository is based on a simple PHP MVC structure from scratch.

 It uses some cool vendors/libraries such as Twig and Grumphp.
 For this one, just a simple example where users can choose one of their databases and see tables in it.